 No K's?
 OK!
 Arraez extends strikeout-less streak to 120 PA

-During Tuesday's 7-3 win against the Mariners at T-Mobile Park -- for the 26th consecutive game -- Arraez did not strike out.
+During the Padres' 7-3 win against the Mariners at T-Mobile Park on Tuesday night, Arraez did not strike out -- for the 26th consecutive game.
 The Padres' infielder hasn’t fanned since Aug.
 10, extending his current streak to 120 plate appearances without a single K.

 Not only did Arraez not strike out Tuesday, he finished 3-for-5 to move into a three-way tie with Cincinnati's Elly De La Cruz and Toronto's Vladimir Guerrero Jr. for second in MLB with 17 three-hit games this season.
 (Kansas City's Bobby Witt Jr. has the most, with 19).
 Arraez, the 2022 American League and '23 National League batting champion roped singles in the third, seventh and ninth innings.